 Soft Tissue Injuries and Car Accidents: Whiplash

 Of all the types of soft tissue injuries caused by car accidents, whiplash is one of the most serious.
-The proper medical terms for whiplash are cervical strain/sprain or hyperextension injury.
+The proper medical terms for whiplash are either cervical strain/sprain or hyperextension injury.

 - Cognitive issues, such as problems with memory and concentration

-These symptoms can occur immediately after the accident but they commonly emerge over the course of several hours or days after the crash.
+These symptoms can occur immediately after the accident, but they commonly emerge over the course of several hours or days after the crash.

 Medical Attention for Soft Tissue Injuries

-As discussed above, soft tissue injuries from car accidents may not be apparent at first, making it difficult to identify them.
-Many soft tissue injuries do not appear in x-rays.
-Injury victims may need more specialized imaging tests, like MRI or CT scans.
+As discussed above, soft tissue injuries from car accidents may not be apparent initially, making it difficult to identify them.
+Many soft tissue injuries do not appear in X-rays.
+Injury victims may need more specialized imaging tests, such as MRIs or CT scans.
 Professional medical attention is critical for diagnosing and treating any neck injuries and neck pain.

-Medical records are an important part of a car accident injury claim, If you're involved in litigation, medical records may be introduced as evidence of the existence of an injury and the extent of the damages suffered.
+Medical records are an important part of a car accident injury claim.
+If you're involved in litigation, medical records may be introduced as evidence of the existence of an injury and the extent of the damages suffered.